Sleep Apnea Treatment in Atlanta

 More serious conditions such as high blood pressure, heart disease, stroke, type 2 diabetes and weight gain may develop as a result of sleep apnea.
+Sleep apnea treatment is one of the many services we offer here at the Atlanta Dental Group.
 Dr. Padolsky is dedicated to your good health and overall well-being and loves helping his patients find the relief they need.
 He can help you by providing comfortable and effective treatment for sleep apnea.

 Obstructive Sleep ApneaObstructive sleep apnea occurs when the muscles that support the soft tissues in your throat, i.e., your tongue and soft palate, temporarily relax.
 As a result, your airway is narrowed or closed and your breathing momentarily stops.
 This can occur up to hundreds of times in one night, and each pause in breathing can last for 10 or more seconds.

 Who is likely to suffer from Sleep Apnea?

 Typically, middle-aged and older people who are overweight are more likely to be sleep apnea sufferers.
 However, men and women of any age or body type can suffer from this condition.
 Sleep apnea may progressively worsen with age and weight gain.

 Diagnostic testing for Sleep Apnea

 After meeting and talking with Dr. Padolsky about your possible sleep apnea condition, he will arrange for you to get a sleep study done.
 If you are diagnosed with sleep apnea, Dr. Padolsky has an effective treatment option to help you find relief.